The Alamo is one of the most historic places to visit in the San Antonio, Texas area. It is a must see. Admission is FREE! No pictures allowed inside.

 A: Alamo is the Spanish word for cottonwood.
 It was thought there were cottonwood trees that were adjacent to the mission.

-Hey y'all, welcome to my page!
+Hey y'all!
+Welcome to my page.
 My name is Demcy also known as Dhemz.
-I'm a FILIPINO-AMERICAN, military wife & mother, author, crafter, wannabe chef, savvy shopper, product reviewer, traveler, adventure seeker...I pretty much think I can do anything!
+I'm the author behind Dias Family Adventures, FILIPINO-AMERICAN, military wife & mother, crafter, wannabe chef, savvy shopper, product reviewer, traveler, adventure seeker...I pretty much think I can do anything!
 Learn more about me and my family HERE